rks101/eglinux/README.md

 Clean up that stuff audio/video/movie files, duplicate photos on the system.

 Just in case you run out of space, check dmesg and try to clean up the last activity that caused it.
 It may be excessive logs generated.

+## Thank you

+I am grateful, if you have reached this far after reading the content above.
+If you have learnt something new, that's a gift.
+Thank you!